dotel-saramsz/nbdev_basic/README.md

-    'You just type Bye from the keyboard'
+    'You just type Bye from your own keyboard'